Art is a specific empathic healing practice

 The song that sings you

 Besides writing, singing is one of my favorite artistic practices.
-I have a lot of artistic practices because I’m a hyper-empath and I need to express constantly to keep myself well.
+I have a lot of artistic practices because I tend to be hyper-empathic, and I need to express constantly to keep myself well.
 I love singing, and I like to work on songs that have very specific emotional tones such as great sadness, great joy, anger, recrimination, expressions of loss, expressions of love, and so forth.
 I love to play with emotional expression, and I know a lot of songs.

 Art gives your soul a way to communicate with you.